Blair Township, Michigan

 Blair Township (/blɛɚ/ BLAYR) is a civil township of Grand Traverse County in the U.S. state of Michigan.
-As of the 2020 census, the township population was 8,994, making it the most populous civil township in Grand Traverse County.

-Blair Township lies about 4 mi south of Traverse City.
-Because of this proximity, much of the northern half of Blair Township is suburban, especially in the township-administered communities of Chums Corner and Grawn.
+As of the 2020 census, the township had a population of 8,994, an increase from 8,209 at the 2010 census.
+The township lies about 4 mi south of Traverse City, the largest city in Northern Michigan.
+Because of this proximity, much of the north of Blair Township is developed, especially within the township-administered communities of Chums Corner and Grawn, while much of the south of the township is rural in nature.

 Blair Township is the location of Turtle Creek Stadium, the home stadium for the Traverse City Pit Spitters, a collegiate summer baseball team.

 History

 The territory of Blair Township has historically been part of territory under the Council of Three Fires (Odawa, Ojibwe, and Potawatomi).

 In 1853, Traverse Township was organized, and comprised all of Grand Traverse County excluding the Old Mission Peninsula.
-In April of 1867, Blair Township was organized from the section of Traverse Township at 26 north, range 11 west.
-The township was named for Austin Blair, who served as Governor of Michigan during the American Civil War.
+In April 1867, Blair Township was organized from the section of Traverse Township at 26 north, range 11 west.
+The township is named for Austin Blair, who served as Governor of Michigan during the American Civil War.